Solvang, California

-Solvang's origins date back to 1804, when Mission Santa Inés was founded by the Spanish under Esteban Tápis.
-A small community grew up around the mission called Santa Inés during the Mexican period, but it was largely abandoned after the American Conquest of California.
-In 1911, a new settlement was founded around the mission by a group of Danish-Americans who purchased 9000 acres of the surrounding Rancho San Carlos de Jonata, to establish a Danish community far from Midwestern winters.
-The community took on its distinctive Danish-themed architecture beginning in 1947 and has since become a prominent tourist destination.
-Though only about 10% of residents in the 21st century are Danish, the town attracts many tourists from the Nordic countries, and has been the subject of several Danish royal visits, most recently by Prince Henrik in 2011.
+In 1804, Mission Santa Inés was founded by the Spanish under Esteban Tápis.
+A small community grew up around the mission called "Santa Inés" during the Mexican period, but it was largely abandoned after the American Conquest of California.
+In 1911, a new settlement was founded around the mission by a group of Danish Americans who purchased 9000 acres of the surrounding Rancho San Carlos de Jonata, to establish a Danish community far from Midwestern winters.
+The community began building Danish-themed architecture in 1947, and has since become a tourist destination with 1.5 million visitors per year.
+The community attracts tourists from Nordic countries, and has been the subject of several Danish royal visits including Prince Henrik in 2011.
+A minority of residents in the 21st century are of Danish origin.

 History

 Beginnings

-The Santa Ynez Valley, in which Solvang lies, was originally inhabited by the Chumash, identified by Father Pedro Font, chaplain of the 1776 Anza Expedition, as an ingenious and industrious people.
-They have an excellent astronomical system and are good fishermen and hunters.
+The Santa Ynez Valley, in which Solvang lies, was originally inhabited by the Chumash, identified by Father Pedro Font, chaplain of the 1776 Anza Expedition, and were described as an ingenious and industrious people who are good fishermen and hunters, with an excellent astronomical system.

 As part of the expansion of the mission system established in California by Spanish missionaries, Father Estévan Tapís founded Mission Santa Inés, now located near the center of Solvang, in order to relieve overcrowding at Mission Santa Barbara and Mission La Purísima Concepción since it was located midway between the two.
 It also served as a gateway to the Chumash Indians living east of the Coast Range.

 After the Mexican War of Independence, the Mexican Assembly passed the Secularization Laws which confiscated Mission lands, along with other property, and transferred them to the control of local ranchers, with Solvang being later founded on what became known as the Rancho San Carlos de Jonata.
 With secularization, Mission Santa Inés began to decline and the Chumash Indian population in the area along with it.
-For a time, the mission was a seminary but soon began to deteriorate.
-However, it was repaired by the Donahue family in 1884 and renovated by Fr.
+For a time, the mission was a seminary but soon began to deteriorate; it was repaired by the Donahue family in 1884 and renovated by Fr.
 Alexander Buckler in 1904.